sokratis-xyz/.github/profile/README.md

 Our flagship search platform that helps you find answers through understanding.
 Built with modern AI technology while maintaining transparency and source reliability.

 ### Sokratis API (Coming soon)
-Enterprise-grade API for integrating semantic search capabilities into your applications.
+Enterprise-grade API for integrating web content understanding capabilities into your applications.
 Documentation and examples available.

 ### Liath (Coming soon)
 Accelerate your AI development, build something like perplexity in less than 100 lines.